-Our group has pioneered the use of machine learning and deep learning for photovoltaic applications in the characterisation of defects in photovoltaic devices.
+Our group has pioneered the use of machine learning and deep learning for different photovoltaic applications.
 We are using our extensive expertise in interpreting correlations between various metrics and solar cell performance to establish a new research area that combines photovoltaics and computer science.
+Recent examples include extracting parameters of defects in photovoltaic devices, optimising photovoltaic production lines, improving the quality of luminescence images, and developing automated decision-making for the maintenance of large utility-scale photovoltaic plants and recycling of photovoltaic modules.

-Our research spans a wide variety of new applications for photovoltaics, such agri-photovoltaics (Agro-PV), building-integrated photovoltaics (BIPV), and Internet of Things (IoT).
+Our research spans a wide variety of new applications for photovoltaics, such as agri-photovoltaics (agro-PV; the combination of agriculture and photovoltaic), building-integrated photovoltaics (BIPV), and Internet of Things (IoT).

-Recently, our students have won more than ten Best Student Awards at leading international conferences, highlighting our position as a world-leading photovoltaic research group.
+Our students have won more than ten Best Student Awards at leading international conferences, highlighting our position as a world-leading photovoltaic research group.
+We also won the UNSW Faculty of Engineering Excellence Award for ‘Research Excellence’ (2019) and ‘Equity, Diversity, and Inclusion’ (2022).

 For more information visit the ACDC Research Group website.